Rocky Mountain National Park

 Spoiling Park Resources

 Air pollution from drilling activities threaten the clean air and healthy ecosystems that draw visitors to the region.
-The BLM has offered leases near the park’s western entrance.
-And just east of the park is Weld County, home to a dramatic boom in oil and gas production.
+Just east of the park is Weld County, home to a dramatic boom in oil and gas production.
 This development has caused the park to fall out of compliance with the standards set under the Clean Air Act.
+Additionally, the BLM has offered a slew of lands to the oil and gas industry west of the park totaling more than 60,000 acres.
+These leases are directly in important wintering grounds for elk which migrate in and out of the park.

 Analysis from the National Park Service and the Environmental Protection Agency shows Colorado’s already severely compromised air quality is worsening.
 The same sources of pollution harming health, wildlife and landscapes are also driving climate change, a grave threat in the arid west transforming ecosystems in sensitive alpine zones, including Rocky Mountain National Park.
 Climate change is facilitating the spread of invasive grasses in the park as well as pine bark beetles, which are killing millions of trees.
 These changes, combined with a hotter, drier climate, are in turn driving a significant increase in wildfires in the parks.